Are U.S. Savings Bonds a Good Investment?

 How Do I Cash a Savings Bond?

 If you have U.S. savings bonds, you can cash them at your bank.
 They will give you the current amount that you have earned on them.
-You will be required to fill out paperwork because they must report any interest earned over $10.00 to the IRS.
-The bank will require at least one form of identification, although they may require two if you do not have an account at the bank.
-There are several different series of savings bonds, although EE bonds are the most common, although you may run across older bonds that you can also cash out.
+You will be required to fill out paperwork because you will be required to pay taxes on the bond when it's cashed out.

-If you find bonds that are not issued to you, you will not be able to cash them.
-The owner of the bond is the only one who can negotiate it.
 If you receive savings bonds as an inheritance you will need to fill out the proper paperwork and settle the estate in order to cash them out.
 This can be a complicated process, and it can take quite a bit of time.
+However, it may be beneficial to do so.
 If the savings bonds are old they will continue to earn interest, and you may be able to get more money than the face value.
 You can also check online to find out how much the savings bonds are worth.

 What Should I Do with Savings Bonds That I Currently Have?

-If you regularly receive interest from dividends or other investments, just add the interest earned to that amount when planning for your taxes.
+Don't forget about interest and dividends.
+If you regularly earn interest from dividends or other investments, just add the interest earned to that amount when planning for your taxes.